-Deepika Might Be Pissed!
-Ranveer Singh To Help Katrina Kaif To Revive Her Career Post Break-up?
+HOT NOW!
+Ranveer Singh To Work With Deepika Padukone's Rival Katrina Kaif?
+Here's The Truth!

 Well, we hear that Katrina Kaif is being considered for playing the female lead in Rohit Shetty's next that stars Ranveer Singh in the lead role.

-According to a report by Mumbai Mirror, "Kaif has been meeting various filmmakers in a bid to revive her career post her break-up with Ranbir Kapoor, and, among others, Shetty has been keen to cast her."
+Earlier it was report by Mumbai Mirror, "Kaif has been meeting various filmmakers in a bid to revive her career post her break-up with Ranbir Kapoor, and, among others, Shetty has been keen to cast her."

 Ranveer Will Ensure Kat's Career Graph Stays Upwards